United States Armed Forces: Women in the armed forces

+After the Armistice of 11 November 1918 was signed, enlisted women were demobilized and the nurse corps returned to peacetime strength.
+The Naval Reserve Act of 1916, which authorized the Navy to enlist "citizens", was changed in 1925 to specify "male citizens".

-All branches of the U.S. military enlisted women during World War II.
-The Woman's Army Auxiliary Corps was established by the Army in 1942.
+During World War II, all branches of the U.S. military enlisted women.
+The Woman's Army Auxiliary Corps (WAAC) was established by the Army in 1942 with auxiliary status, and converted to the Women's Army Corps (WAC) in June, 1943.
 Also formed during this time were the Women's Airforce Service Pilots (WASPs), the Navy's Women Accepted for Volunteer Emergency Services (WAVES), the Marine Corps Women's Reserve, and the Coast Guard Women's Reserve (SPARS).

-Women saw combat during World War II, first as nurses in the Pearl Harbor attacks on 7 December 1941.
+Women experienced combat as nurses in the attack on Pearl Harbor on 7 December 1941, before the U.S. officially entered the war.
 In 1944, WACs arrived in the Pacific and in Normandy.
 During the war, 67 Army nurses and 16 Navy nurses were captured and spent three years as Japanese prisoners of war.
-There were 350,000 American women who served during World War II, and 16 were killed on duty.
-In total, they gained over 1,500 medals, citations, and commendations.
+There were 350,000 American women who served during World War II, and 432 were killed in the line of service.
+In total, they gained more than 1,500 medals, citations, and commendations.

 After World War II, demobilization led to the vast majority of serving women being returned to civilian life.
-Law 625, The Women's Armed Services Act of 1948, was signed by President Harry S. Truman, allowing women to serve in the U.S. Armed Forces in fully integrated units during peace time, with only the WAC remaining a separate female unit.
-During the Korean War of 1950–1953, many women served in the Mobile Army Surgical Hospitals.
-During the Vietnam War, 600 women served in the country as part of the Air Force, along with 500 members of the WAC and over 6,000 medical personnel and support staff.
-The Ordnance Corps began accepting female missile technicians in 1974 and female crewmembers and officers were accepted into Field Artillery missile units.
+By 1946, the Coast Guard had demobilized all of its women members, while the other branches retained some.
+Law 625, The Women's Armed Services Act of 1948, was signed by President Harry S. Truman, allowing women to serve in the U.S. Armed Forces in fully integrated units during peace time, albeit with limits that did not apply to men.
+The intent of Congress was that women should be noncombatants only, but because of the difficulty in defining restrictions for the Army in the law, it was left up to the service secretaries to comply with that intent, although the law did prohibit women from serving aboard ships and on aircraft that engaged in combat missions.
+The Army retained a separate corps for women (WAC), while the other services integrated women into their organizational structure.
+In 1951, Executive Order 10240 was issued, authorizing the services to discharge women who became pregnant or had minor children in the home (including stepchildren, foster children, and siblings).